nicktan01/smelli-belli/journals/jaiden.md

 - Orders
 - Increment/Decrement Quantity (within orders)
+- wrote a unit test

 I worked with Nicholas and Elliot to try and get a working endpoint for orders when you submit a cart.
 I also worked on trying to get an increment and decrement counter working with them for different cart items.

 I learned today how to get all of the values within a stored list, and map them out to reappend them into a list within an encoder.
 I have a gist of what steps need to be taken but I definitely need to review the syntax and order of the steps in order to do so myself.

+I wrote a quick unit test for the accounts endpoint.